delvingdeep/CppND-practice/3_memory_mgmt/README.md

 - realloc() is used for the resizing of variables
 - variables can be accessed globally
 - efficient use of space is not guaranteed, memory can become fragmented over time when blocks of memory are allocated, then freed

+Dynamic memory is allocated at the runtime on heap, also called FreeStore